1943 First Avenue South

 - From 99 Northbound: Turn right on South Spokane Street.
 Turn left on First Avenue South.

-For the month of December, Sodo’s walls will be adorned with artwork created by Adrian Freuen.
+For the month of October, Sodo’s walls will be adorned with artwork created by Colon Musgrave.

 A Little History

-This facility has been home to a café, our bread kitchen, wedding cake production, wholesale production and main office since September 2008.
-Our space received Silver level LEED (Leadership in Energy and Environmental Design) certification shortly after we moved in.
+The SODO location received Silver level LEED (Leadership in Energy and Environmental Design) certification shortly after we moved in.
 This rating is granted by the U.S. Green Building Council for businesses that follow certain sustainable practices when building or remodeling a location.
-Some of the requirements we have incorporated in the building include using natural light sources and vents, energy efficient lighting, certified or farmed wood, low VOC paints and stains, motion sensor faucets, low-flush toilets, repurposed kitchen equipment, efficient space design, compostable packaging, purchasing green power from Seattle City Light and composting of kitchen waste.
+Some of the requirements we have incorporated in the building include using natural light sources and vents, energy efficient lighting, certified or farmed wood, low-VOC paints and stains, motion sensor faucets, low-flush toilets, repurposed kitchen equipment, efficient space design, compostable packaging, purchasing green power from Seattle City Light and composting of kitchen waste.